gmintoco/loki/docs/sources/getting-started/troubleshooting.md

 - Your pods are running with different labels than the ones Promtail is configured to read.
 Check `scrape_configs` to validate.

-## Loki Timeouts (504 errors, context canelled, error processing requests)
+## Loki Timeouts (504 errors, context cancelled, error processing requests)

 These errors have many different possible causes.
 Main things to review with respect to Loki are:
 - Loki configuration querier.query_timeout